-- 7.1 Full-time students may be required to register for a minimum of Twenty-four (24) credits in any one academic year or a maximum of thirty (30). - 7.2 A request for three (3) additional credits to a total of thirty-three (33) will only be considered for students who have demonstrated a level of performance indicative of achieving first class honours (GPA equal to or greater than 3.6). - 7.3 A full-time student who registered in the undergraduate degree programme will be required to withdraw from the Faculty unless he/she has gained a GPA of 0.75.
+- 7.1 Full-time students may be required to register for a minimum of twenty-four (24) credits in any one academic year or a maximum of thirty (30). - 7.2 A request for three (3) additional credits to a total of thirty-three (33) may be considered for students who have demonstrated a level of performance indicative of achieving first class honours, i.e., GPA ≥ 3.6. - 7.3 A full-time student will be required to withdraw from the Faculty unless he/she has gained at least: - 15 credits at the end of the second semester - 33 credits at the end of the forth semester - 51 credits at the end of the sixth semester - 69 credits at the end of the eighth semester